 Does a boarding group count as one of my three FastPasses for the day?

 No. You’re still entitled to your three pre-booked FastPasses whether or not you get a boarding group for Rise of the Resistance.
 And just like always, once you use those three you can book additional ones one at a time.

 How long will this boarding group nonsense last?

 No one knows.
 At least not outside of Disney management.
 The boarding groups are still being distributed within seconds, so I wouldn’t count on it ending any time soon.
-I would be shocked if it lasted beyond a year from the ride’s opening though, and expect it to end by the summer.

 Is all this worth it if I don’t even like Star Wars?